DreamCAD: Scaling Multi-modal CAD Generation using Differentiable Parametric Surfaces: Introduction

 To address the first stage of generalizability, we propose \textbf{DreamCAD}, a multi-modal generative framework that produces editable parametric surfaces from point-level supervision alone.
 Each CAD model is represented as a set of rational Bézier patches defined by learnable control points and weights.
 These surfaces are differentiably tessellated into meshes for point-based supervision via Chamfer loss.
 DreamCAD encodes sparse voxels into structured latents (SLAT)~\cite{trellis} to learn a CAD-oriented latent space, which is decoded into parametric geometry.
 Building on this, we adopt a coarse-to-fine conditional generation framework supporting \textit{text}, \textit{image}, and \textit{point cloud} inputs.

 A key challenge with patch-based BRep representations is ensuring $C^0$ continuity, which is essential for valid CAD modeling. $C^0$ continuity~\cite{C0} requires adjacent surface patches to share common boundaries without gaps or overlaps.
 We address the continuity problem structurally rather than using any geometric optimization.
 Starting from a sparse voxel grid, we remove internal quads via flood-fill~\cite{flood-fill}.
 This way, each surface quad maps to a parametric patch initialized with control-point grids and unit weights, with adjacent patches sharing boundary points for continuity.
 The VAE decoder then refines control points and weights to match the target geometry.
-At inference, Bézier surfaces are exported as STEP files via OpenCascade~\cite{occ}.
-Importantly, while the resulting STEP files do not contain industry-standard CAD topology, they are directly editable via control point and weight manipulation.
-In Section~\ref{sec:topology}, we show that DreamCAD's high-fidelity and compact geometric reconstruction can provide a strong geometric prior for topology recovery.
+As a downstream application, in Section~\ref{sec:topology}, we show that DreamCAD's high-fidelity and compact geometric reconstruction can provide a strong geometric prior for topology recovery.

 We curate over 1M 3D meshes from 10 publicly available datasets, as summarized in Table~\ref{tab:dreamcad_training_dataset}, to train our VAE architecture.
 For \textit{text-to-CAD} training, existing datasets such as Text2CAD-$160$K~\cite{text2cad} lack the scale and diversity necessary for robust generative modeling.
 To address this, we construct \textbf{CADCap-1M}, the largest CAD captioning dataset to date.
 We leverage GPT-5 to generate high-quality captions for $1$M+ models from existing large-scale CAD datasets.
 We evaluate DreamCAD on multimodal generation tasks across \textit{text}, \textit{image}, and \textit{point cloud} on both ABC~\cite{abc} and Objaverse~\cite{objaverse} datasets.
 Our experiments show that DreamCAD consistently surpasses baselines in both geometric accuracy and user preference.
-Our contributions are as follows
+Our contributions are as follows \begin{enumerate} \item We introduce \textbf{DreamCAD}, a multi-modal generative framework trained only with point supervision without any dependence on CAD annotations. \item We release \textbf{CADCap-1M}, the largest CAD captioning dataset with over $1$M text descriptions for scalable text-to-CAD research. \item DreamCAD achieves state-of-the-art performance across \textit{point}-, \textit{image}-, and \textit{text}-conditioned generation tasks, reducing Chamfer Distance by up to 70\% in \textit{point-to-CAD} and surpassing 75\% preference in expert and GPT-based evaluations for \textit{text} and \textit{image-to-CAD}.